totigm/JS-utils/README.md

 ## [camelCase](camelCase.js)
 This snippet converts a string to its camelCase notation.\
-For example, `This is not camel case, but it will` will return `ThisIsNotCamelCaseButItWill`
+For example, `This is not camel case, but it will` will return `thisIsNotCamelCaseButItWill`

 ## [Capitalize](capitalize.js)
 This snippet capitalizes a string.\